jucian0/posts/builder-pattern.md

 This is a very simple example of a validation class, but I believe that it is a good example to show how the builder pattern works.
 Bellow you can see a brief explanation about our implementation.

-1. Create a class called StringValidator.
+1. Create a class called StringValidator with a property called messages to keep all the messages.
+This the messages that should be displayed when the validation fails.
-2. Create a constructor that receives a string as a value and an array of strings as a message.
+2. Create a constructor that receives a string as a value.
 3. Create a method called isEmpty that receives a string, if the value is empty, it will add the message to the messages array, and return the instance.
 4. Create a method called maxLength that receives a number and a string, if the value is greater than the number, it will add the message to the messages array, and return the instance.
 5. Create a method called minLength that receives a number and a string, if the value is less than the number, it will add the message to the messages array, and return the instance.